Code-Institute-Submissions/HiddenGems/README.md

 Small changes to the spacing of the page items would also lend an aesthetic improvement - but generally speaking the responsiveness is satisfactory across the site.

+This has been tested using the following settings on Firefox Developer Tools: Galaxy S9/S9+, iPad, iPhone 8 Plus, iPhone X/XS, Kindle Fire HDX as well as a physical Galaxy Note 9.

 ### JavaScript tests

 editentry.js: